mdolab/MACH-Aero/machAeroTutorials/overset_volume_mesh.rst

 As you can see, for most options, we generate a ``dict`` with the three levels we want to create.
 Right after the dict, an indexing happens (``[args.level]``).
 This way, we dont actually save the dict in the variables.
-We actually load the value, that correspondes to the current level, to that variable.
+We actually load the value, that corresponds to the current level, to that variable.

 Common pyHyp options
 ---------------------